linuxdeepin/deepin-settings-default/README.md

 # deepin-settings-default

+This package does tweaking to provide better experience for deepin operating system.

-This repo is aimed to replace the old [deepin-default-settings](https://github.com/linuxdeepin/default-settings) and [deepin-desktop-schemas](https://github.com/linuxdeepin/deepin-desktop-schemas), since these two repos are all managing system-wide deepin settings, their functionality have overlapped.
+> This repo is aimed to replace the old [deepin-default-settings](https://github.com/linuxdeepin/default-settings) and [deepin-desktop-schemas](https://github.com/linuxdeepin/deepin-desktop-schemas), since these two repos are all managing system-wide deepin settings, their functionality have overlapped.
 See [discussion](https://github.com/orgs/linuxdeepin/discussions/11769).

 ## Getting help